What is Enterprise SEO?

 And what’s the best way to generate non-programmatic content?
 The answer is a blend of two things that 97th Floor excels at: keyword data analysis and consumer personas.

 97th Floor uses Palomar, a patent-pending software for analyzing contextual, semantic data in real-time.
-Palomar’s SERP Intelligence crawls through all competing web content and, after thorough analysis, will not only tell you what to speak about but how to speak about it.
+Palomar’s SERP Intelligence crawls through all competing web content and, after thorough analysis, will not only tell you what to speak about but also how to speak about it.

 After semantic analysis and keyword research, marketers need to pair this data with in-depth persona research to ensure the content serves both crawlers and end users.

 Most marketers have personas but never use them.
 Often, personas are old, assumptive, and too generalized to impact decision-making.
-97th Floor has mastered the persona creation process and this particular, concerted effort has led to not only our most successful campaigns, but also to our most creative and exciting campaigns to run.
+97th Floor has mastered the persona creation process, and this particular concerted effort has led to not only our most successful campaigns but also to our most creative and exciting campaigns to run.

-97th Floor recently took on a client facing unfounded public criticism and negative press, desperately in need of reputation management.
+desperately in need of reputation management.
 We learned from Semantic Analysis in Palomar that a specific thought leader’s writing was negatively impacting public sentiment.
 We learned from SparkToro where specifically our audience was consuming this content.
 Our content teams knew that in order to rank on this issue and correct the misinformation, we had to debunk what was coming from these sources.
 Over the course of ten months, this research-backed content helped pull our client towards a positive public sentiment.
 Without this intelligence, our content could not have correctly identified and addressed the issues threatening our client.

 Finally, SEOs need to consider various content types and where they will live on a site.